clandeboye_160908_146_1024

 .

-• Price the house for the market and take into consideration the condition of the property.
-If the house has issues that can devalue it, either price accordingly or repair the issues.
-A well-priced house will sell quicker.
+• Price the house for the market and consider the condition of the property.
+If the house has issues that can devalue it, either price accordingly or repair the problems.
+A well-priced property will sell quickly.

 .